wyatt8740/idb/README.md

 ### On the iDevice:
-  * The device has to be connected via USB and have sshd listening on the port defined above as REMOTEPORT.
+  * The device has to be connected via USB and have sshd listening on the port defined in the script as REMOTEPORT.
 Due to the sshd requirement, the device must be jailbroken.
 In Cydia, sshd is installed through the package "OpenSSH" (called "openssh", note the casing, if you install it via apt on the command-line).

   * Note also that you can get openssh either from Saurik's repository (available by default on basically any jailbroken iDevice), or from other